phalcon-orphanage/docs/pt/reference/applications.rst

     // Pass the output of the view to the response
     $response->setContent($view->getContent());

-    // Send the request headers
+    // Send the response headers
     $response->sendHeaders();

     // Print the response
     echo $response->getContent();

 The following replacement of :doc:`Phalcon\\Mvc\\Application <../api/Phalcon_Mvc_Application>` lacks of a view component making it suitable for Rest APIs:

 .. code-block:: php